Wednesday, January 3, 2018

 Demerara sugar

-Place one pie crust on the bottom and up the sides of a large pie plate or oven proof casserole dish that has been sprayed with non-stick cooking spray.
+Place one pie crust on the bottom and up the sides of a large pie plate

 Add sugar, flour, juice, zest, and water to a large bowl and mix in the 5 cups of blueberries.
 Pour the berry mixture into the pie crust.
 Now place the second pie crust on top and take it down under the sides of the bottom crust.
 Seal the crusts together by crimping the edges with a fork, see photo.
 This keeps the blueberries from going out of the side and into the bottom of the plate.
 Now, make several holes in the pie top with your fork.
 This helps the steam escape.
 Brush the pie crust with heavy cream and sprinkle liberally with Demerara sugar.
-Bake at 350 for about 60-90 minutes or until the pie is bubbling in the center, and crust is brown.
-If crust starts to brown too much before the pie is cooked, cover it with foil.
+Bake at 350 for about 60-90 minutes or until the pie is bubbling in the center, and the crust is brown.
+If the crust starts to brown too much before the pie is cooked, cover it with foil.

 No comments: